Get E-Book

 });

-Resolution results use Module._pathCache, just like the internal loader.
-Resolving the same module twice with the same effective options can skip filesystem checks on the second call.
-If the underlying file is deleted between calls, the cached result can still point to the old path.
-Long-running tools such as dev servers and watch-mode processes sometimes clear Module._pathCache, but there is no public API for it; direct mutation is private-internal behavior.
+Resolution uses Module._pathCache, just like the loader.
+Resolving the same module twice with the same effective options can avoid filesystem checks the second time.
+If a file is deleted after the first resolution, the cached result may still point to the old path.

 Inside lib/internal/modules/cjs/loader.js